temporalio/documentation/docs-src/concepts/what-is-a-workflow-execution.md

 A single Workflow Execution is limited in size and throughput but is scalable because it can [Continue-As-New](/concepts/what-is-continue-as-new) in response to load.
 A Temporal Application is scalable because the Temporal Platform is capable of supporting millions to billions of Workflow Executions executing concurrently, which is realized by the design and nature of the [Temporal Cluster](/concepts/what-is-a-temporal-cluster) and [Worker Processes](/concepts/what-is-a-worker-process).

+### Replays

+A Replay is effectively a retry of the Workflow Execution that checks against an existing Event History.
+Replays are necessary and often happen to give the effect that Workflow Executions are resumable, reliable, and durable.

+If a failure occurs, the Workflow Execution picks up where the last recorded event occurred in the Event History.

+To do this, the Replay retries the Workflow Execution function and expects a response.
+If the corresponding response was recorded in the Event History, the Replay process continues to the next function.
+If a response wasn't recorded in the Event History, the Replay _retries_ that function and records the response in the Event History.
+This process repeats often.

+You can use Replay APIs from any of the Temporal SDKs to control this behavior.

 ### Commands and awaitables

 A Workflow Execution does two things: